 Supervised machine learning builds a model that makes predictions based on evidence in the presence of uncertainty.
 A supervised learning algorithm takes a known set of input data and known responses to the data (output) and trains a model to generate reasonable predictions for the response to new data.
 Use supervised learning if you have known data for the output you are trying to predict.

 Supervised learning uses classification and regression techniques to develop machine learning models.

 Classification techniques predict discrete responses—for example, whether an email is genuine or spam, or whether a tumor is cancerous or benign.
 Classification models classify input data into categories.
 Typical applications include medical imaging, speech recognition, and credit scoring.

-Regression techniques predict continuous responses—for example, changes in temperature or fluctuations in power demand.
-Typical applications include electricity load forecasting and algorithmic trading.
+Regression techniques predict continuous responses—for example, hard-to-measure physical quantities such as battery state-of-charge, electricity load on the grid, or prices of financial assets.
+Typical applications include virtual sensing, electricity load forecasting, and algorithmic trading.

 Unsupervised learning finds hidden patterns or intrinsic structures in data.
 It is used to draw inferences from datasets consisting of input data without labeled responses.

 Clustering is the most common unsupervised learning technique.
 It is used for exploratory data analysis to find hidden patterns or groupings in data.
 Applications for cluster analysis include gene sequence analysis, market research, and object recognition.